 There are more horses in Kazakhstan than women.
 This is what I have heard from many many locals.
 It was like a mantra!

-After traveling the country and seeing all the women, I can only say it means they really have an extraordinary amount of horses!
+After travelling the country and seeing all the women, I can only say it means they really have an extraordinary amount of horses!
 Lol

 14. Kazakh = wanderer

 The word “Kazakh” means “independent” or “wanderer”.
 The official translation says “free independent nomad”.
 Maybe that is why I felt so good in Kazakhstan, it is like my spiritual soul mate.

 15. First man in space?

 The first manned space flight took place in 1961 from the Baykonur Cosmodrome in Kazakhstan with Yuryi Gagarin, a Russian cosmonaut.

 Russia is renting out this province from Kazakhstan until today.
 Maybe that why they are in such good connections!
-Can you imagine Russia loosing the spot?
+Can you imagine Russia losing the spot?
 LOL